Discover Indian Art And Culture For Kids

 If you are wondering how you can teach your kids about Indian art and culture, these tips might help you.

-- Introduce your kids to Indian and art culture via stories
+1. Introduce your kids to Indian art culture via stories

 Read your kids bedtime stories every night?
 That might prove to be a great window to teach your kids about Indian art and culture.

-Stories such as Panchtantra, Jataka Tales, Tenali Raman, Akbar-Birbal among others are both entertaining and witty, with each of them coming with a positive takeaway that kids can apply in their lives on a day-to-day basis.
+Stories such as Panchtantra, Jataka Tales, Tenali Raman, and Akbar-Birbal, among others, are both entertaining and witty, with each of them coming with a positive takeaway that kids can apply in their lives on a day-to-day basis.

 Besides getting exposure to noteworthy Indian literature.
-Who knows, they might enjoy these stories so much, they may even start reading them on their own!
+Who knows, they might enjoy these stories so much that they may even start reading them on their own!

 Every festival celebrated in the country is a true reflection of Indian art and culture.
 Whether it is Holi, Diwali, Durga Puja, Pongal, Onam or Bihu.
 Each festival serves as a joyous occasion to celebrate the traditions followed in different regions across India.